mbachmann/java-development-environment-installation/readme/mac-os.md

 You’ll use Homebrew to install developer tools like Maven, Gradle, Python, Ruby, Node.js, and more.

 Check the availability of home brew: just type ```brew -v``` in the terminal.
-If you have it it will respond with the version number installed.
+If you have it will respond with the version number installed.

 If home brew is not available yet, you should install it now: